dahliaOS/pangolin_desktop/.github/README.md

 ## About Pangolin

 Pangolin is a Desktop shell for dahliaOS, written in Flutter, runs on Linux and Zircon.
-Pangolin was named after a shelled animal like the armadillo (Armadillo UI](https://9to5google.com/2018/12/26/fuchsia-armadillo-ui-gone/)).
+Pangolin was named after a shelled animal like the armadillo [Armadillo UI](https://9to5google.com/2018/12/26/fuchsia-armadillo-ui-gone/).
 Pangolin-Desktop is based on the deprecated Capybara shell, with a custom window management system built from the ground up.

 ![Pangolin](https://user-images.githubusercontent.com/61460660/89405582-1899a500-d71c-11ea-89a5-24b07fa07712.png)